ertuo-php/ertuo/README.md

 [This article explains how the implementation works and why it is fast.](http://kaloyan.info/writing/2021/12/22/ertuo-php-routing.html "Ertuo, allegedly the fastest PHP routing library")

+**Ertuo is 10x to 22x faster** than Symfony Compiled routes, and FastRoute Cached MarkBased Strategy.
+Explore the [benchmark results](#benchmark-results) for more details.

 # Getting Started
 ```
 composer require ertuo-php/router